 In the Neighborhood and with our support - The Food of Love Teen Cooking Program

-Here's a sample of the Educational Programs completed at the market or in the classrooms:
+Sample of 2014 Educational Programs completed at the Market or in the Classroom.

-- October 2013: "Apples at School".
+October 2013: "Apples at School".
 Amanda visted The Young School to conduct a program celebrating apples!
 Students listened to a story that captured their imagination, tasted apples and then made Apple Paninis!
-Here's the recipe from one of the students.
+Here's the pdflogosmallrecipe from one of the students.

 And in favorite things, we have listed:

-- some of our Favorite Cookbooks from local Chefs/Food Writers recently featured in the market's Book-Signing Program,
+Local Chefs/Food Writers recently featured in the market's Book-Signing Program